armanjindal/garden/content/digital-garden/Independent Study/Power & Power User - Prospectus.md

 #### 1.3 Identity & Agency:

 As a result power users feel a sense of agency in shaping technology for their use by negotiating with its producers (1.1).
-At the same time
+At the same time there is a structured response to complexity, and community that general transmits knowledge.
+(1.2 & 1.3)

 Power user are more intimatley aware of the limitations of the technology they use.
 As such, they are more aware of the impact on their indentity.